German submarine U-48 (1939): Seventh and eighth patrols (August 1940 and September 1940)

 The U-boat's seventh patrol was also successful, sinking five ships, including two from Convoy HX 65, and damaging a fifth (also from HX 65) which had to be scuttled.
 The operating zone for both this patrol and the next was far to the north of her previous areas, being south of Greenland.

 In September, on her eighth patrol she shocked the world by sinking SS City of Benares, one of eight ships in six days from Convoys SC 3 and OB 213.
-On board the liner were 100 children, 90 of whom were being evacuated to Canada under the Children's Overseas Reception Board initiative.
+On board the liner were 119 children, 90 of whom were being evacuated to Canada under the Children's Overseas Reception Board initiative.
+Heinrich Bleichrodt, the captain of U-48, was accused of war crimes in the sinking of City of Benares but was ultimately acquitted.

 The sinking ship took on an immediate list, thus causing problems launching all but two of the lifeboats.
-As hundreds of survivors struggled in the water, the U-boat's powerful searchlight swept once over the chaotic scene, before she left the area.
+As hundreds of survivors struggled in the water, the U-boat's powerful searchlight swept once over the chaotic scene before she left the area.
 The survivors in the boats were not rescued for nearly 24 hours.
-In that time dozens of children and adults died from exposure or drowned, leaving only 148 survivors (19 children, 20 women, and 109 men) out of 406 on board (100 children, 55 women, and 251 men).
+In that time dozens of children and adults died from exposure or drowned, leaving only 148 survivors (19 children, 21 women, and 108 men) out of 408 on board (119 children, 56 women, and 233 men).
 One boat was not recovered for a further eight days.
-In total 258 people, including 81 children, 35 women, and 142 men, died in the disaster, which effectively ended the overseas evacuation programme.
+In total, 260 people, including 100 children, 35 women, and 125 men, died in the disaster, which effectively ended the overseas evacuation programme.